Secure & Confidential

 File a Police Report

 If an auto accident causes $1000 or more in property damage, injury, or death, those involved must report it immediately.
-Failure to report could result in a fine, license suspension, or jail time according to the Montana Code Annotated.
-If none of the aforementioned conditions exist, then a driver has 10 days to file an accident report.
-Accident reports are available to involved parties upon request from the Missoula Police Department for a $7 fee.
-For insurance companies and uninvolved parties, the fee is $25, the latter requiring a signature from the party involved.
+Failure to report could result in a fine, license suspension, or jail time under the Montana Code.
+If none of the previous conditions exist, then a driver has 10 days to file an accident report.

 Gather the Appropriate Documentation